El Camino: A Breaking Bad Movie: Accolades

 El Camino received several nominations in the streaming or television film categories from major industry award ceremonies where Breaking Bad previously won multiple accolades in the television series categories.
 Three awards won by the film included Best Movie Made for Television at the Critics' Choice Television Awards, Outstanding Achievement in Sound Editing – Single Presentation at the Golden Reel Awards, and Best Motion Picture Made for Television at the Satellite Awards.

 For the 72nd Primetime Creative Arts Emmy Awards, El Camino received four nominations: Outstanding Television Movie, Outstanding Single-Camera Picture Editing and Outstanding Sound Mixing for a Limited Series or Movie, and Outstanding Sound Editing for a Limited Series, Movie, or Special.
-Many critics predicted that Paul and Plemons would be respectively nominated for Outstanding Lead Actor and Outstanding Supporting Actor in a Limited Series or Movie for their roles in the film, but both actors were left off when the nominees were announced.
+Critics predicted Outstanding Lead Actor and Outstanding Supporting Actor in a Limited Series or Movie Emmy Award nominations for Paul and Plemons, but neither were amongst the nominees.
 As Breaking Bad collected a total of sixteen Emmy Awards throughout its run, some critics also felt El Camino could potentially win Outstanding Television Movie based on the series' prior clout with voters.
-However, Bad Education went on to claim the award, while Watchmen won in every technical category where El Camino was nominated.
+However, Bad Education (2019) went on to claim the award, while Watchmen won in every technical category where El Camino was nominated.